ayaancdry/Heart-Attack-Analysis-Prediction/README.md

 This project focuses on building a **Machine Learning (ML) model** to predict how prone a person is to a heart attack based on various health and lifestyle indicators.
 The project was developed as part of the course **Introduction to Machine Learning (CSL2010)**.
+The final implementation can be viewed in `heart_attack_analysis_and_prediction.ipynb` file within the repository.

 ---